Skip to main content

 Fundamentals

 They exist to ensure that your opportunities at work are based on your skills and contributions, not on the content of your medical or genetic information.
-The ADA protects you on a disability, which encompasses a wide range of health conditions.
+The ADA protects you from discrimination based on a disability, which encompasses a wide range of health conditions.
 GINA, in a parallel function, protects you from discrimination based on your genetic information, which can include your family’s medical history or your predisposition to certain conditions.

-Employee introduce a fascinating and complex dynamic into this protected space.
+Employee wellness programs introduce a fascinating and complex dynamic into this protected space.
 These programs, offered by employers, are designed to encourage healthier lifestyles through various activities, from health education seminars to biometric screenings that measure markers like cholesterol and blood pressure.
 The central question that arises is one of boundaries.

 What Is the Core Protective Principle of These Laws?